-In this section we define rules and constraints for the creation of the XDW Workflow Document related to the telemonitoring process.
+In this section we define rules and constraints for the creation and update of the XDW Workflow Document related to the telemonitoring process.

 The set of rules defined here is necessary to manage transitions between tasks.
 For each task the following are defined: